Solutrean hypothesis

-Originally proposed in the 1970s, the theory has received some support in the 2010s, notably by Dennis Stanford of the Smithsonian Institution and Bruce Bradley of the University of Exeter.
-However, according to David Meltzer, "Few if any archaeologists—or, for that matter, geneticists, linguists, or physical anthropologists—take seriously the idea of a Solutrean colonization of America."
+The theory was proposed in 2004 by Dennis Stanford of the Smithsonian Institution and Bruce Bradley of the University of Exeter.
+However, according to David Meltzer, "[f]ew if any archaeologists—or, for that matter, geneticists, linguists, or physical anthropologists—take seriously the idea of a Solutrean colonization of America."
 The evidence for the hypothesis is considered more consistent with other scenarios.
 In addition to an interval of thousands of years between the Clovis and Solutrean eras, the two technologies show only incidental similarities.
-There is no evidence for any Solutrean seafaring, far less for any technology that could take humans across the Atlantic in an ice age.
-Recent genetic evidence supports the theory of Asian, not European, origins for the peopling of the Americas.
+There is no evidence for any Solutrean seafaring, much less for any technology that could take humans across the Atlantic during an ice age.
+Genetic evidence supports the theory of Asian, not European, origins for the peopling of the Americas.

 Origin of Solutrean culture

-Solutrean culture originated in present-day France, Spain and Portugal, from roughly 17,000 to 21,000 years ago.
-The Solutrean tool manufacturing epoch can be seen as the transitional stage between the flint tools of the Mousterian and the bone tools of the Magdalenian epochs, respectively.
-Solutrean tool-making employed techniques not seen before and not rediscovered for millennia, distinguishing the Solutrean technique as far ahead of its time.
-Also, the Solutrean toolmaking industry disappeared from Europe around 17,000 years ago to be replaced by the Magdalenian bone and flint-based industry, which were less effective than the Solutrean tools.
+Solutrean culture originated in present-day France, Spain and Portugal, from roughly 21,000 to 17,000 years ago.
+The Solutrean tool manufacturing epoch is a late intermediate stage, following microlithic miniaturization innovations and composite tool industries in the Aurignacian and Gravettian periods, between the mostly large-scale lithic industries of the Middle Paleolithic and the precision bone tools of the Magdalenian epochs, respectively, with an interlude termed the Badegoulian during the Last Glacial Maximum in which the lithic assemblage was specialised for the processing of osseous materials and wood.
+Solutrean tool-making employed techniques not done before and not rediscovered for millennia, distinguishing the Solutrean technique as far ahead of its time.
+The Solutrean toolmaking industry disappeared from Europe around 17,000 years ago to be replaced by the Magdalenian bone and flint-based industry and Epigravettian microlithic composite traditions, which were more often more expedient than Solutrean tools.
+Solutrean technology involves the restoration of bifacial reduction techniques that were largely abandoned, but refined, during the Gravettian and Pavlovian phases in Europe.